How to Hire the Best Yoga Teacher for Your Training

 Room temperature might not be your first consideration but it is still important.
-If you sign up to learn Bikram or Hot yoga, your class will range from 35 to 40 C (95 to 100 F).
-If you prefer a steamy environment then consider hiring a Bikram teacher!
+If you sign up to learn hot yoga, your class will range from 35 to 40 C (95 to 100 F).
+If you prefer a steamy environment then consider hiring a yoga teacher!

-Not sure where to find a teacher who specialises in Bikram?
-Submit a free request on Bidvine today, you’ll get custom, detailed bids from yoga teachers in your area.
+Not sure where to find a teacher who specialises in hot yoga?
+Submit a free request today to get custom detailed bids from yoga teachers in your area.

-Image Credit: Poppy Salter Yoga & Massage, a Bidvine Professional
+Image by Poppy Salter Yoga & Massage, a Professional on Bidvine

 5. Figure Out Your Ideal Class Size